Kahsolt/water-quality-predict/doc/api.md

 //   first column is datetime in isoformat
 //   rest columns are float value interface {
-  target: str,        // filename, specify which file is to predict on (as last column)
+  target: str         // filename, specify which file is to predict on (as last column)
                       // target file must contain only 1 value column }